settor21/myflix-authDB/README.md

 # myflix-authDB
-This is the microservice for MyFlix which handles user authentication using SQLite for a RDBMS.
+This is the microservice for MyFlix which has deployments for different databases in the branches. currently, it has jenkins builds on these branches

+relational db build(s)->mongodb
+big data db build(s) -> postgresql